greguu/linux_kernel_xtm2_richland/README.md

 [    0.982380] hub 2-0:1.0: 1 port detected
 ```

-- There seems to be a "bug" in this particular redboot instance ?.
-If a USB device is inserted before booting the kernel, the kernel load fails with the following output:
+- There seems to be a "bug" in this particular redboot instance ?
+If a USB device is inserted before booting the kernel, the kernel load will fail with the following output:
 ```
 Using base address 0x001d0000 and length 0x0015a6a8
 $T050f:06000034;0d:000789b0;#24
 ```
-- Let's try to increase rootdely to  ``` rootdelay=30``` to give enough time to insert the USB after boot.....
+- Let's try to increase the rootdelay to  ``` rootdelay=30``` to give us enough time to insert the USB after boot.....

 # Next ?